 - What collaborative framework and business model should be adopted?
 Certain brands are primarily interested in monetising their data.
 Others, on the other hand, prohibit this practice due to either internal policy issues or the sensitivity of gathered information, and are more interested in purchasing data from partner brands.
 Some advertisers take a different approach: they agree to exchange data without financial compensation.
 The first initiatives in data sharing between brands have primarily been for learning purposes and for evaluating the added value of these exchanges.
 For these reasons, brands have not yet established fixed prices for data commercialisation.

 - What scope should the project have and what terms and conditions should apply to second-party data use?
 The brand should clearly outline the selection of relevant data types for each partner (site audience, CRM files, social audiences, etc.), as well as the relevant length of time and exploitation methods (marketing campaigns, cross-brand analyses, profiling, etc.)

 - How can these complex mechanisms be put in place while following the law and respecting user rights?
 The use of data for a brand is subject to clearly outlined regulations, dictated by the European Commission: users must be informed of the purpose of the collection and activation of their data.
-Exchanging data between advertisers often requires updating the data use policy of each brand, and an opt-inopt-inOpt-in and opt-out refer to the way a user's consent is collected, regarding the use of his data (for instance when signing up for a game or a newsletter).Learn more from clients.
+Exchanging data between advertisers often requires updating the data use policy of each brand, and an opt-inopt-inOpt-in and opt-out refer to the way in which a user's consent is collected regarding the use of his own data (for instance when signing up for a game or a newsletter).Learn more from clients.

 - What content should be proposed?
 For a brand, addressing clients is completely natural, but addressing clients or prospects of partners is much less so.
 Thus messages must be adapted for these audiences to treat them in a relevant and complementary manner.